-As a result of two recent landmark free trade agreements between South Korea and the European Union and the United States, the South Korean legal market will now be open for American and European law firms.
+As a result of two recent landmark free trade agreements between South Korea, the European Union and the United States.
+The South Korean legal market will now be open for American and European law firms.

-“To secure potentially big corporate clients in Korea, American and European law firms are planning to form partnership with Korean law firms, heralding a round of heated competition for forging better networks.”
-“Korean law firms are hiring more lawyers and establishing more foreign partnerships to strengthen their competitiveness to better compete with American and European law firms” the articled concluded.
+“To secure potentially big corporate clients in Korea, American and European law firms are planning to form partnerships with Korean law firms, heralding a round of heated competition for forging better networks.”
+“Korean law firms are hiring more lawyers and establishing more foreign partnerships to strengthen their competitiveness to better compete with American and European law firms” the article concluded.

 The Agreements: An Overview